jpxrc/Projects/Metamorpho/README.md

 ### Metamorpho is a real-time polyphonic virtual synthesizer that uses subtractive synthesis.
 #### This was a final project in my object-oriented design class and was implemented in C++.
-I also designed the synthesizer graphic in Photoshop.
+I also designed the synthesizer graphic from scratch in Photoshop.

 ![ScreenShot](https://github.com/jpxrc/Projects/blob/master/Metamorpho/Metamorpho.jpg)